 No Medical Exam Option

-Americo advertises that they can provide a simplified-issue policy to some applicants, depending on responses to an initial medical questionnaire.
+Americo advertises that they can provide a no medical exam life insurance policy to some applicants, depending on responses to an initial medical questionnaire.
 This means that some applicants may skip the medical exam, though it’s unclear whether Americo offers the full death benefit to those who don’t participate in a medical examination.

-Americo’s term life policies offer level premiums, which means that your monthly rates will not increase as you age.
+Americo’s level term life insurance policies offer level premiums, which means that your monthly rates will not increase as you age.

 Return of Premium

-Americo offers products that can provide a return of premium at the end of the initial term period.
+Americo return of premium life insurance offers products that can provide a refund of premiums at the end of the initial term period.
 This is a helpful promise, though the language suggests that this comes in the form of a rider that must be purchased at an additional expense.